+Demand Schedule

+Demand

-service, with quantity on the horizontal axis and the price on the vertical axis Demand Schedule a table that shows a range of prices for a certain good or service and the quantity demanded at each price Demand the relationship between price and the quantity demanded of a certain good or service Law of Demand the common relationship that a higher price leads to a lower quantity demanded of a certain good or service and a lower price leads to a higher quantity demanded, while all other variables are held constant Marginal Benefit (MB) the additional satisfaction or utility that a person receives from consuming an additional unit of a good or service, equal to WTP Marginal Analysis an examination of the additional benefits of an activity compared to the additional costs incurred by that same activity, used as a decision-making tool Price what a buyer pays for a unit of the specific good or service Quantity Demanded the total number of units of a good or service consumers are willing to purchase at a given price Willingness to Pay (WTP) the largest sum of money an individual is willing to give up to receive a product or service
+the relationship between price and the quantity demanded of a certain good or service the common relationship that a higher price leads to a lower quantity demanded of a certain good or service and a lower price leads to a higher quantity demanded, while all other variables are held constant the additional satisfaction or utility that a person receives from consuming an additional unit of a good or service, equal to WTP

+Law of Demand

+Marginal Benefit (MB)

+Marginal Analysis

+an examination of the additional benefits of an activity compared to the additional costs incurred by that same activity, used as a decision-making tool what a buyer pays for a unit of the specific good or service the total number of units of a good or service consumers are willing to purchase at a given price

+Price

+Quantity Demanded

+Willingness to Pay (WTP)

+the largest sum of money an individual is willing to give up to receive a product or service
-1. A buyer has purchased three units of good X. The marginal benefit of the fourth unit of X exceeds the marginal cost of the fourth unit of good X. Which of the following reasons explains why the buyer should purchase the fourth unit?

-I.The marginal net benefit of the fourth unit is positive.

-II.
-Buying the fourth unit will increase total benefits by more than total costs.

-III.
-Buying the fourth unit will increase total benefits and decrease total costs.

-a) I onlyb) I and II onlyc) II onlyd) I, II, III

-2. According to marginal analysis, optimal decision-making involves:

-a) Taking actions whenever the marginal benefit is positive.

-b) Taking actions only if the marginal cost is zero.

-c) Taking actions whenever the marginal benefit exceeds the marginal cost.
+- 1. A buyer has purchased three units of good X. The marginal benefit of the fourth unit of X exceeds the marginal cost of the fourth unit of good X. Which of the following reasons explains why the buyer should purchase the fourth unit? - I.The marginal net benefit of the fourth unit is positive. - II.
+Buying the fourth unit will increase total benefits by more than total costs. - III.
+Buying the fourth unit will increase total benefits and decrease total costs. - a) I only - b) I and II only - c) II only - d) I, II, III - 2.
+According to marginal analysis, optimal decision-making involves: - a) Taking actions whenever the marginal benefit is positive. - b) Taking actions only if the marginal cost is zero. - c) Taking actions whenever the marginal benefit exceeds the marginal cost. - d) All of the above.